AsadKhan911/JobConnect_FullStack/README.md

-# MERN Job Portal
+# MERN JobConnect

-A full-stack, real-time job portal application built on the MERN stack (MongoDB, Express, React, Node.js).
+A full-stack, real-time job posting web application built on the MERN stack (MongoDB, Express, React, Node.js).
 This platform connects **students** and **recruiters**, providing an efficient way for job seekers to apply for jobs and for recruiters to manage applications dynamically.

 ---